Lambda319/ProjectLambda/README.md

 ## Supported Features
 For full functionality, please have the zoom app installed locally.
-Please note, the features in the sertings page are currently disabled in the back-end
+Please note, the features in the sertings page are currently disabled in the back-end.
+Real-time updates work best on Google Chrome.

 ### Dashboard
 - Updated in real-time using websockets
 - Displays participants invited to meetings and participants that have joined meetings